 We positioned 2023 as the "Year of profit focus" and committed to business activities focused on profitability, pushed forward with transformation, and implemented a range of important initiatives.
-These actions achieved great results, returning to profit despite the uncertain business environment due to rising commodity and depreciating yen, affecting consumer behavior and business.
+These actions achieved great results, returning to profit despite the uncertain business

 In commercial activity, we implemented two price revisions as one of the most important initiatives for profitability improvement with a focus on steady implementation and maintaining shipping prices following the price revisions.
-Additionally, to maximize the capture of increasing demand due to record-breaking heat wave and
+Additionally, to maximize the capture of increasing demand due to record-breaking heat wave and vs Initial plan +7.0 billion yen